Review: GIRL ON THE THIRD FLOOR (2019) – Brooklyn Horror Film Festival

 Girl On The Third Floor is the directorial debut of Travis Stevens.
-He’s not new to either film or the horror genre though.
-He has a long list of credits as a producer including Starry Eyes, Mohawk, A Horrible Way To Die and We Are Still Here.
-And, like the last of those films, this is centered around a house where the wrongs of the past continue to haunt the present.
+He’s not new to either film or the horror genre, though.
+He has a long list of credits as a producer including Starry Eyes, Mohawk, A Horrible Way To Die, and We Are Still Here.
+And, like the last of those films, this is centred around a house where the wrongs of the past continue to haunt the present.

 The central premise of Girl On The Third Floor, that the house attracts and tests a certain kind of person, is stretching things a bit.
 But it makes for a great framework for a story that hinges on somebody who wants to change his ways.
 Or at least says they do.

 The final act features some impressive effects.
 From some very effective gore to the bizarre Nymph (Tonya Kay, D-Railed, Evil Bong 777) it’s jammed with them.
 Thankfully, they’re not CGI, but practical effects that give a sense of reality to some rather unreal occurrences.
 Several of the scenes are wince-inducing.
 One will be especially disturbing to animal lovers.

 Brooks was known for his skills cutting a promo as well as his in-ring skills as a wrestler.
 So it’s not a great surprise that he actually is a talented actor.
 He comes across like a massively inked version of Bruce Campbell in looks and range.
 Going from almost slapstick comedy at the start to straight horror by the midpoint of Girl On The Third Floor.
 He could have a bright future with the right roles.

 Girl On The Third Floor is on the last leg of its festival run, including a screening at the Brooklyn Horror Film Festival.
 Dark Sky Pictures will release it on October 25th.
 You can check its website and Facebook page for details.